Dimension Tables

 Add new dimension table(s)

-Click the Add dimension table
+Click the Add dimension table button.

-Once the tables are selected, you can choose the entity and enter the Primary key column
+Once the tables are selected, you can choose the entity and enter the Primary key column.

-you need to set the field that can be used as a joining key when joining the event tables.
-For example, if you've selected the User
+For the Primary key field, set the column that can be used as a joining key when joining the event tables.
+For example, if you've selected the User entity, set the column that contains the user ID.
+Type the column name into the input and select it from the dropdown.

-button.
-It will load the available columns of all selected tables and populate the dropdown fields with the most common column names.
+If you're unsure what columns are available, click the Fetch columns button.
+It loads the available columns for all selected tables and populates the dropdown fields with the most common column names.

 Fetching columns can take a long time if too many tables are selected.

-button to close the modal and add the new tables configured with the selected entity and primary key.
+Click the Add tables button to close the modal and add the new tables configured with the selected entity and primary key.

 Configure dimension tables